kevolve/noaa-worries/README.md

 * Extract SSTs from downloaded NetCDF files using site coordinates
 * Mannually re-compute NOAA products such as Degree Heating Weeks for specific locations

-If you are interested in a feature or function, feel free to submit a feature request via 'Issues'
+If you are interested in a feature or function, feel free to submit a feature request via 'Issues'!